jdunkerley/jdunkerley/AWS Recipe Collection.md

 The front end will also allow for searching the backend.
 My current view is to use Elasticsearch as a backend.
 This allows for a rich query syntax which we can use to search and find data.
 I plan to look at building a custom cluster from first basis just to go through the process.
 I will probably contrast it with using the Elasticsearch servce from AWS and also potentially look into DynamoDB as an alternative.

 The last area and one of the most fun is to create a pipeline in Lambda trigger by S3 causing an OCR of the image followed by running through some NLP technologies.
-I haven't chose which tools to use here yet and again will be interesting to try a few different ways and see which ones are better or worse.
+I haven't chosen which tools to use here yet and again will be interesting to try a few different ways and see which ones are better or worse.

-So that's the end architecture, but there is also the whole build and deployment technologies to play with.
+So that's the initial ideas for the architecture, but there is also the whole world of build and deployment technologies to play with.
 All the code will be hosted in GitHub.
-I plan to look at different options for building the code (such as Code Build or maybe even using Azure DevOps) and the various options for creating each piece (from using the CLI directly through to the Serverless Framework).
+I plan to look at different options for building the code (such as Code Build or maybe even using Azure DevOps) and the various options for deploying each piece (from using the CLI directly through to the Serverless Framework via CloudFront and Terraform (to name but a few)).

 ## What's Next